sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 This plugin adds an extra dashboard menu entry, in which you can activate the latest free and premium extensions.

+= Current Extensions =

+* **AMP:** It binds The SEO Framework to the [AMP plugin](https://wordpress.org/plugins/amp/) for [AMP](https://www.ampproject.org/) supported articles and pages.
+* **Articles:** It enhances your published posts by automatically adding [both AMP and non-AMP Structured Data](https://developers.google.com/search/docs/data-types/articles).
+* **Monitor:** It keeps track of your website's SEO, optimization, uptime and statistics.
+It's still an experimental extension, but a lot is planned for it.
+* **Incognito:** It removes all front-end branding from The SEO Framework, like HTML comments.
+* **Title Fix:** It makes sure your title output is as configured.
+Even if your theme is doing it wrong.
+* **Transporter:** It allows you to export and import your SEO settings from site to site.

+= Upcoming Extension =

+This following extension is planned for the next major version.

+* **Local SEO:** When configured, it tells Search Engines about the physical location of your business.

 = Requirements: =

 * For security and structural reasons, this plugin requires **PHP 5.5 or later** and **WordPress 4.4 or later**, or it will deactivate itself.
 * This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it won't do anything at all.
-* For improved performance, your PHP handler should use a 64 bits architecture, because we use large primes for security.
+* For improved performance, your PHP handler should use a 64 bits architecture, because it uses large primes for security.

 > <strong>The premium software is Open Source:</strong><br>
 > This plugin and all extensions within are open source.
 This means they can be easily altered and shared.<br>